 Israel was a very new country when we arrived in 1957 as it was created by the United Nations in 1948.
 The country was younger than I was!
 There was paradox between the newly created nation and the 3,000 years of history of the best-known region in the world: the Middle East.
 I was now living in the cradle of the three monotheistic religions – Judaism, Christianity, and Islam.
 You acquire a completely different view of the religious writings when the places mentioned, like the Galilee, Jaffa, Jericho or Jerusalem are familiar to you – when you girl-friend lives the Galilee or your school is in Jaffa.
 You also know the environment, the weather, the people.

 I explored the surroundings and met the neighbors’ kids.
 We walked to the town center and I discovered Bazooka chewing gum, an American import, and of course falafel.
 Falafel is still one of my favorite foods, together with schnitzel, my mother’s specialty.
 We climbed huge fig trees and ate their sweet fruit.
-I continued catching insects and played a lot with grasshoppers, disturbing the nests of big, black ants, and collected desert darkling beetles – those beetles became my preferred toys and pets.
-They were common everywhere but it was fun to follow their track in the sand, on the vast sand dunes that surrounded Rishon, and many towns like Holon and Bat-Yam.
+I continued catching insects and played a lot with grasshoppers, disturbing the nests of big, black ants, and collected desert darkling beetles – those beetles became my preferred toys and pets; they don’t make much nise… They were common everywhere but it was fun to follow their track in the sand, on the vast sand dunes that surrounded Rishon, and many towns like Holon and Bat-Yam.

 I started to pick up more and more words in Hebrew.
 My parents and I began intensive study an “ulpan” (oolpahn).
 Anulpan (Hebrew: אולפן) is an institute or school for the intensive study of Hebrew, common and necessary in a country of immigrants.
 In September, I started school, in fourth grade.
 My Hebrew improved daily.
 The most difficult part was to learn how to write in a new alphabet and read too.
 As I did later with the other languages I learned, I saw it as a game, as a fun new experience.
 New alphabet, new works, new grammar – all that was very exciting to me.
 I made good progress and spoke basic Hebrew in a few weeks.